 Sometimes the Christian life is presented as a dichotomy of “right” and “wrong” paths.
 St Augustine challenges this notion by declaring that we are given the freedom to “[l]ove and do what you will.”

-So when we say it is ideal to homeschool, this is based on our Catholic teaching from the Catechism that “Parents are to be the primary educators of their children.”
+It is a teaching from the Catechism that “Parents are to be the primary educators of their children.”
 And we see this instruction repeated in Ephesians 6:4, as well as many other places in scripture.
+It is our responsibility to live that out and decide what it will look like for our family.

 So are big Catholic homeschool families doing it “right” and small Catholic public school families doing it “wrong?”